 In popular culture, Cohn is accepted as gay.
 Tony Kushner explored the lawyer’s sexuality deeply through ‘Angels in America,’ a Pulitzer Prize and Tony Award winner.
 Kushner’s fictionalized version of Cohn identifies himself as gay because he has sex with men but also denies being one since he has power, something gay people around him don’t have in his eyes.
 These portrayals of Cohn as a gay man, including Will Brill’s character in Showtime’s ‘Fellow Travelers,’ are rooted in the conviction or consensus that he was a queer man.

 These interpretations of Cohn’s life, policies, and actions have paved the way for his portrayal as a homophobic man.
-He was intensely scrutinized for hunting down the gay community of the country despite allegedly being a part of it.
+He was intensely scrutinized for allegedly hunting down the gay community despite claims that he may have been a member of it.
 Cohn’s legacy is one of the darkest chapters of the country’s queer history, which continues to place him in the middle of the discourse concerning homophobia.

 Read More: Russell Eldridge: Was He Roy Cohn’s Boyfriend?
 How Did He Die?